 Once all these separate components are ready, you simply mix everything together and bake until bubbly and golden.

-- 2 breasts skinless chicken, cut into chunks (or 5 or 6 chicken tenders)
+- 2 medium skinless chicken breasts cut into chunks or 5 or 6 chicken tenders

 - 2 Tablespoons vegetable oil for cooking chicken

 - 6 oz jar marinated artichoke heart drained and chopped

-- 8 oz pasta I used farfalle, or bowtie, but any shape will work
+- 8 ounces pasta I used farfalle, or bowtie, but any shape will work